Less is More: The Influence of Pruning on the Explainability of CNNs: Methodology

-\textbf{Evaluation}\\ In order to calculate an inter-coder agreements we encoded all answer possibilities with values ranging from -2 for \textit{clearly less reasonable} to +2 for \textit{clearly more reasonable}.
-Then, we used Krippendorff's $\alpha$~\cite{krippendorff2011computing} to calculate an agreement level.
-Additionally we report the inter-rater agreement based on the standard deviation of the respondents per task.
-With five respondents per task and the answers encoded as mentioned above, the standard deviation may compute to 26 different values ranging from 0 (where we have full agreement, i.e., all respondents choose the same option) to 1.9596 (where we have complete disagreement, e.g. two respondents answer with clearly more reasonable and three with clearly less reasonable).
+Additionally, we report the inter-rater agreement based on the standard deviation of the respondents per task.
+With five respondents per task and the answers encoded as mentioned above, the standard deviation may compute to 26 different values ranging from 0 (where we have full agreement, i.e., all respondents choose the same option) to 1.9596 (where we have complete disagreement, e.g., two respondents answer with clearly more reasonable and three with clearly less reasonable or the other way around).
 Thus, we can say that lower values indicate more agreement among respondents, while higher values translate to more disagreement.
-The value of $\sqrt{2}$ (i.e. one answer per option) may serve as a baseline that indicates randomness, meaning that values below $\sqrt{2}$ tend to more agreement and values above to more disagreement.
+The value of $\sqrt{2}$ (i.e., one answer per option) may serve as a baseline that indicates randomness, meaning that values below $\sqrt{2}$ tend to represent more agreement and values above more disagreement.
+To give an intuition we sampled some of these 26 possibilities in Table~\ref{tab:stds}.